Giving fathers equal parental rights is good for women too

 Similar to Finland’s family policy, Aviva offers both parents full pay for six months irrespective of gender, sexual orientation or how they became parents.
 This means both parents get the opportunity to take paid time off to care for their child and share responsibilities.
 The impact on parents’ careers and finances is more equal from the start, and both parents are welcome to work flexibly or on a part-time basis when they return.

 It’s proved incredibly popular.
 Since the policy was launched in November 2017, 1,380 Aviva employees took a period of extended parental leave, and nearly half of those were men.
 The main reasons given were to bond with their child (76%), followed by being able to support their partner 4.

-Aviva website producer Jonathan Hampton welcomed baby Olivia in October 2019 and took two weeks’ parental leave at the time.
+Aviva website producer Jonathan Hampton welcomed his baby daughter in October 2019 and took two weeks’ parental leave at the time.
 He plans to take a further 10 weeks of parental leave on full pay when partner Philippa returns to work.